IPS / International Player Services Leadership Advisor File · bryant-johnson

 Virginia Tech and NCAA Athletics Blacksburg, Virginia

-CH · I 2021
+CH · VIII 2021

 Before founding IPS, Bryant spent more than 15 years working inside NCAA athletic departments in communications and broadcasting roles.
 He served as the Voice of Hokie Women's Basketball and Baseball at Virginia Tech, contributing to digital storytelling and athlete-focused media initiatives.